 A warning label is effective when it increases the perception of risk.
 Warnings must be noticed, understood and be relevant.
-Consumer attention to warning labels is improved through effective design, including size, placement and pictorials.
-There is evidence from real-world studies that alcohol health warnings on labels, if designed effectively to be visible and understandable, are effective to increase awareness and knowledge, slow down drinking, decrease drinking occasions and decrease purchase occasions over the longer term.
+Consumer attention to warning labels is improved through effective design, including size, placement and pictorials.69 There is evidence from real-world studies that alcohol health warnings on labels, if designed effectively to be visible and understandable, are effective to increase awareness and knowledge,70 slow down drinking,71 decrease drinking occasions72 and decrease purchase occasions73 over the longer term.
 Existing research on alcohol health warnings containing negative images shows that they elicit more negative emotions and reactance compared to text-only warnings, lower the product appeal, and improve believability.
-It is noteworthy that the alcohol industry has sought to stop studies on warnings.

-There is also clear evidence of the effectiveness of labelling and warnings based on extensive studies drawn from nutrition and tobacco labelling and health warnings.
-Regarding health warnings, evidence of impact of mandatory health warnings on labels was found on changing behaviour.
-Simplicity of the label and trust in the label and the institution responsible for the message were the key facilitators found in reviews.
-The scientific evidence for tobacco products suggests that big pictorial pictures on both sides of the packet are more effective than text-only warnings on a range of outcomes, including being a deterrent for new smokers and a means to increase cessation among current smokers.
-In particular, tobacco health warnings challenge social norms and increase smokers and potential consumers awareness of warnings, knowledge and credibility of health risks, depth of processing, quit intentions and actual quitting.
+It is noteworthy that the alcohol industry has sought to stop studies on warnings.74 warnings, evidence of impact of mandatory health warnings on labels was found on changing behaviour.75 Simplicity of the label^{76,77} and trust in the label and the institution responsible for the message^{78,79} were the key facilitators found in reviews.
+The scientific evidence for tobacco products suggests that big pictorial pictures on both sides of the packet are more effective than text-only warnings on a range of outcomes, including being a deterrent for new smokers80 and a means to increase cessation among current smokers.81 In particular, tobacco health warnings challenge social norms and increase smokers' and potential consumers' awareness of warnings, knowledge and credibility of health risks, depth of processing, quit intentions and actual quitting.82